luitzifa/salt-pillar.get-inconsistency/README.md

-### salt '*' pillar.get doesnt consider ext_pillar without refresh_pillar but pillar.items does
+# salt '*' pillar.get doesnt consider ext_pillar without refresh_pillar but pillar.items does

 ## Setup
-Use this:
+Use this for testing:
 https://github.com/luitzifa/salt-pillar.get-inconsistency

 ## Description of Issue/Question

-I face very confusing and inconsitent results when i use **pillar.get** and **pillar.items** in different modes with external pillar:
+I face very confusing and inconsitent results when i use **pillar.get** and **pillar.items** in different modes together with an external pillar:
 - salt 'host' (master/minion push)
 - salt-call (master/minion pull)